rltvty2/wli/README.md

 ## Running under Windows

-Download `ulli-windows.zip`, right click on `run-ulli-windows.bat`, and then run the program as administrator.
+Download `ulli-windows.zip`, extract all files, right click on `run-ulli-windows.bat`, and then run the program as administrator.

 Alternatively you can turn off smart app control under windows security, and then simply double click on `run-ulli-windows.bat` to run the program.